-Some Provincial Court family proceedings (conferences and pre-trial applications) continue to happen virtually instead of in person.
+Some Provincial Court family proceedings (conferences and pre-trial applications) take place virtually instead of in person.
 That means your proceeding might be:

 - a phone call from the court,